rasulkireev/django-saas-starter/README.md

 - Add some tech overview to the Readme
 - Add Wagtail for the blog
 - Send emails via Anymail (Mailgun by default) (plus add Mailhog)
-- Media storage with Cloudinary
 - Add github workflows to automate deployment (digitalocean, fly, appliku)
 - Add pre-commit
-- Set up logs for dev and prod
 - Add Sentry option